 "A lot of my commercial project come out of my personal work.
 That's why I try to make my personal work so honest to what I like.
 I think it comes through to the viewer that I'm not just ticking boxes," says John Bond.
 The illustrator recently launched his debut picture book, NOT LOST, based on his Mini Rabbit character design.

 In the same way that you create a history for your character, you need to create an environment for it to help further cement believability in your creation.
 The world in which the character lives and interacts should in some way make sense to who the character is and what it gets up to.

 Question each element of your creation, especially things such as its facial features.
 The slightest alteration can have a great effect on how your character is perceived.

 Illustrator Neil McFarland advises: "Think about the meaning of the word 'character'.
-You're supposed to breath life into these things, make them appealing and give them the magic that will allow people to imagine what they're like to meet and how they might move.
-I think it's strange how creating characters for the sake of it has become a distinct branch of graphic design."
+You're supposed to breathe life into these things, make them appealing and give them the magic that will allow people to imagine what they're like to meet and how they might move."

 27. Don't be afraid to make changes